xtuml/bridgepoint/doc-bridgepoint/notes/9571_oal_xtext_editor/9571_oal_xtext_editor_ant.md

 are currently provided in BridgePoint as part of an advanced, MASL-aware activity editor.
 The MASL editor shown in the figure below supports syntax highlighting, context-sensitive editing assistance, and real-time semantic validation.
-References to structural in the action language is refactored upon name changes and deletions.
+References to structural elements in the action language is refactored upon name changes and deletions.

 ![editor1.png](editor1.png)